 For heartburn, up to 3 times a day.

-Prokinetics Regulate peristalsis, help promote the food bolus
+Prokinetics Regulate peristalsis, help promote bolus movement

 • Itomed